muyangren907/flask_tg/readthedocs/modules/client.rst

 .. _wuyusile-client:

 ==============
-TelegramClient
+dxdmgchClient
 ==============

 .. currentmodule:: wuyusile.client

-The `TelegramClient <telegramclient.TelegramClient>` aggregates several mixin classes to provide all the common functionality in a nice, Pythonic interface.
+The `dxdmgchClient <mingancihuiclient.dxdmgchClient>` aggregates several mixin classes to provide all the common functionality in a nice, Pythonic interface.
 Each mixin has its own methods, which you all can use.